expanse-admin-cohorts/.github/profile/README.md

-## EXPANSE Administrative Cohorts WP3
+## Welcome

-Welcome to the GitHub Organization for EXPANSE WP3 responsible for developing the administrative cohorts analysis.
+This is the GitHub Organization for EXPANSE WP3 in charge of developing the administrative cohorts analysis.